albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

 }
 ```

-The database currently has 6 office, therefore the count should reflect that number.
+The database currently has 6 offices, therefore the count should reflect that number.

 No tags need to be used in this example (`availableTags`), and no need to get fancy with `description` and `baseUnit` to keep things simple.
 If these are needed we can use [`DistributionSummary`](https://www.javadoc.io/doc/io.micrometer/micrometer-core/latest/io/micrometer/core/instrument/DistributionSummary.html) instead.